yhjo09/SRFlow-DA/README.md

    ```
    pip install -r requirements.txt
    ```
-- Because the file(`requirements.txt`) contains the information of [abstract dependencies](https://caremad.io/posts/2013/07/setup-vs-requirement/), you can install other compatible versions refering to `requirementst.txt` when you have a problem with above command
+- Because the file (`requirements.txt`) contains the information of [abstract dependencies](https://caremad.io/posts/2013/07/setup-vs-requirement/), you can install other compatible versions referring to the file when you have a problem with the above command.
-- Most of the code from the original SRFlow [repo](https://github.com/andreas128/SRFlow)
+- Most of the code from the original SRFlow [repository](https://github.com/andreas128/SRFlow).

 ## First thing to do